 Other cost-affecting factors may include geographic location, your school of choice, and your program's specialization.
 Online programs tend to cost less than their on-campus counterparts.

 Nurse practitioner students can choose from a variety of financial aid and scholarship options.
 Consult with your chosen school for details on how and where to apply for financial aid.
 The AACN portal also provides information regarding types of available aid, repayment options, and loan forgiveness programs.

 Working as a Nurse Practitioner

-- The Affordable Care Act has led to more people being able to access healthcare.
+- The Affordable Care Act and the more recent American Health Care Act, which have enabled more people to access healthcare.

 - Outpatient care growth.
 Available outpatient treatments include same-day chemo, rehabilitation, and surgery.

 Nurses generally benefit from positive employment prospects, but NPs consistently rank among those with the most opportunities.
 This makes NP careers even more appealing to RNs who want to begin working in advanced practice.
 It may take several years to become an NP, but the efforts often pay off.